lexuancuong/aws-saa-c03/Networking.md

   - Maintains persistent connections
   - Common for chat apps, streaming dashboards

+## Endpoint Types
+### Edge-Optimized (default)
+- Best for global clients
+- Requests are routed through CloudFront Edge locations
+- API Gateway still lives in one region
+- Improves latency for global clients
+- Great for public-facing APIs
+- Supports only REST APIs

+### Regional
+- For clients in the same region
+- Could manually combine with CloudFront
+- Use when:
+  - Need more control over caching strategies and distribution
+  - Clients are in the same region
+  - Want to manage your own CloudFront distribution
+- Supports both HTTP and REST APIs

+### Private
+- Can only be accessed from your VPC using VPC endpoint (ENI)
+- Use VPC endpoint policies to define access
+- Access through:
+  - VPC endpoints (must create VPC endpoint)
+  - Resource policies to define access
+- Use when:
+  - APIs should only be accessible from within your VPC
+  - Need complete isolation of your APIs
+- Supports only REST APIs

+### Endpoint Selection Considerations
+- Edge-Optimized: Global users, simple setup needed
+- Regional:
+  - Same-region clients
+  - Custom CloudFront setup needed
+  - HTTP API requirement
+- Private:
+  - Internal services only
+  - Maximum security needed
+  - VPC isolation required

 ## Key Features
 - Security
   - IAM roles and policies